mebeim/stream-locker/README.md

 Installation
 ------------

-To install Stream Locker you can either download the full repo, put it in a folder and drop it in your `chrome://extensions` page, or check the available [releases][1], which provide an archive containing all the files and a `.crx` package to manually install the extension.
+To install Stream Locker **check the available [releases][1]**, which provide a packaged `.crx` file which can be dragged and dropped int your `chrome://extensions` page to manually install the extension.
+You can also install Stream Locker from the same page by checking the checkbox "develoepr mode", then choosing "Load unpacked extension" and selecting the folder containing the extension source.

-**Please note** taht developer mode extensions (i.e. extensions not installed from the store, like this one) will cause Chrome to raise a warning at startup recommending to disable such extensions.
+**Please note** taht developer mode extensions (not installed from the store, like this one) will cause Chrome to raise a warning at startup recommending to disable them.
 A workaround to hide this annoying message can be found [here][2].

 Player keyboard/mouse shortcuts